 Support and Funding

-As inter-governmental organisation ICMPD has 14 member states (Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Hungary, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Sweden and Switzerland), and is supported in several ways by 30 European governments.
+As inter-governmental organisation ICMPD has 18 member states (Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Germany, Hungary, North Macedonia, Malta, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Sweden, Switzerland, and Turkey), and is supported in several ways by 30 European governments.
 Bilateral co-operation agreements and Memoranda of Understanding have been concluded with Albania, Bosnia and Herzegovina, Canada, Cyprus, Estonia, Georgia, Latvia, Lebanon, Lithuania, FYR Macedonia, Russia, Sri Lanka, Turkey and Ukraine.

 ICMPD receives funding from it’s Member States through regular contributions as well as project grants from governments.
 The European Commission is the biggest donor by way of project grants, followed by Austria, Switzerland, UK and Sweden.